Internal Medicine

 Diabetes

-Diabetes is a metabolism disorder where the body is unable to regulate its blood glucose levels.
-Glucose comes from eating carbohydrates.
-For glucose to enter cells and be transformed into energy, insulin must be present.
-In people with diabetes, the pancreas either produces little or no insulin, or the body doesn’t respond to the insulin it does produce.
+Diabetes is caused by the body being unable to regulate blood glucose.
+If the body isn’t able to produce enough insulin, or any at all, blood sugar levels may begin to fluctuate drastically, causing them to be too high or too low.
 Whatever the case, glucose doesn’t get into the body’s cells and blood glucose levels in the blood become elevated.
 Uncontrolled high blood sugar levels can damage many organs of the body.

 High Blood Pressure